openlibhums/memory-alpha/content/old-docs/imports/import-export-update.md

 Title: Import, Export, Update

+Note to SH: Update to clarify article level metadata only goes on the main author row.
+Update import example as well.

 The Import / Export / Update tool lets you perform some batch actions in Janeway.
 You can import and export article metadata and files, and you can update some fields of existing articles.